-Learning the German language can open many doors.
+Learning a German language can open a lot of doors.
 Not only will your fluency allow you to travel to and work in distant corners of the globe, but speaking German can make you highly employable.
 Mastering a language has always impressed employers: it shows tenacity and commitment, but it can also come in handy if they work with overseas clients.
 Now, language skills are more sought after than ever.
-The study of the German Language at GCSE combines well with all other subjects.
-Due to the range of topics covered in the course, languages coalesce well with English, Drama, Geography, History and Psychology.
-The GCSE German system includes learning new linguistic concepts and about the history, cultural background and society of the Germanspeaking world.
+The study of German Language at iGCSE combines well with all other subjects.
+Due to the range of topics covered in the course, languages combine well with English, Drama, Geography, History and Psychology.
+The iGCSE German course includes learning new linguistic concepts and learning about the German-speaking world's history, cultural background, and society.

-Name Assessment Method Weighting
+Name A ssessment Method Weighting

-Paper 1 (Listening) Examination 25%
+Paper 1 Listening Examination 25%

-Paper 2 (Speaking) Examination 25%
+Paper 2 Reading and Writ ing Examination 50%

-Paper 3 (Reading) Examination 25%
+Paper 3 Speaking Examination 25%

-Paper 4 (Writing) Examination 25%